-It wasn't until they got to the last room that they found remnants of human tampering.
+It wasn't until they got to the last room that they found any remnants of human tampering.

 "Look here."
 Aiti stood next to door in question.
 The side that always faced inwards had, at first glance, a motif.
 After further inspection it was clear it was something else entirely.
-A white circle was painted on the door, a smaller circle was then placed inside with dots decorating the inbetweens.
+A white circle was painted on the door, smaller circles were then placed inside with dots decorating the inbetweens.
 A perfectly carved star was placed in the center then colored in with red paint.

 Samara traced the image with her finger tips.
 She could feel the bumps of the paint plastered over the wood and the roughness of the carved star.
 Her eyes traced every line with bewilderment.